oh-facts/Yk/readme.md

 ```
 git clone https://github.com/oh-facts/Yk --recursive
 cd yk/scripts

 ./shaderc.bat
+./cmakec.bat
 ./ninjac.bat
 ```

 binaries are built in `out/`

+look at `scripts/cmakec.bat` to see the cmake command being used.
+I leave it as a bat file for ease of writing this.

 `res` folder **must** be unzipped and placed in root directory.
 Here is the [drive link](https://drive.google.com/file/d/1Xw25ORHTO86MLTrudOooCfAxHa2gG-ZH/view?usp=sharing)